tigerlily/redisse/example/README.md

 Open [http://localhost:8080/](http://localhost:8080/) in multiple browsers and tabs and then send messages to see them replicated.

-A Rack session cookie is used to randomly select one of two channels (`channel_0` and `channel_1`) and simulate different access rights for different users of your application.
+A Rack session cookie is used to randomly select one of four channels (`channel_1` to `channel_4`) and simulate different access rights for different users of your application.